 The right policy will cover the damages (including bodily damage, vehicular damage and property damage) sustained in most accidents.
-This means that it is even more important to make sure that you have adequate car insurance coverage (and you may even want to consider purchasing an umbrella insurance policy on top of your auto insurance policy).
+This means that it is even more important to make sure that you have adequate car insurance coverage.

-Read on to learn all about lawsuits, car insurance policies, why the cheapest car insurance policy might not be the best car insurance policy, and then be sure to enter your zip code in above for a free car insurance quote comparison!
+Read on to learn all about lawsuits, car insurance policies, and why the cheapest car insurance policy might not be the best car insurance policy.
+Then be sure to enter your zip code above for a free car insurance quote comparison!

 The Cheapest Car Insurance May Not be the Best Car Insurance